Enhance Sample Efficiency and Robustness of End-to-end Urban Autonomous Driving via Semantic Masked World Model: Semantic Masked World Model

 \subsection{Semantic Filter and Mask}

+The autonomous driving system takes observations from the front camera and lidar as inputs and encodes the high-dimensional inputs into the latent space.
+Since there is often a large amount of driving irrelevant information in the camera images, such as weather, sky, and tall buildings, the raw feature encoding is susceptible to interference from irrelevant information, which reduces the robustness of the learned policy.
+For example, when the vehicle encounters rainstorm conditions, the raw feature encoding may change and directly impact the action of the agent.

+An effective strategy for solving the aforementioned problem is to establish a strong correlation between decisions and high-dimensional semantic masks.
+However, merely reconstructing the high-dimensional semantic mask is not sufficient to achieve this goal.
+It is necessary to include a component that separates the reconstruction process of observation and semantic mask.
+This separation enables the efficient use of the semantic mask and extracts task-relevant features, thereby improving the robustness and performance.

-SEM2 takes the observations from the front camera and lidar as inputs and encodes the high-dimensional inputs into the latent space.
-Since the raw features encoded from the camera and lidar are susceptible to weather interference, it will reduce the robustness of the agent to weather changes.
-In addition, there is a large amount of driving irrelevant information in the camera images, such as the sky and tall buildings.
-As shown in the upper right of Fig. \ref{3}, we introduce latent semantic filter $\mathcal{S}_\phi(\cdot|\cdot)$ to extract the driving-relevant features.
-The semantic filter, which is implanted as a two-layer MLP structure, takes the latent features inferred by the recurrent neural network as input and extracts the driving-relevant features as output to reconstruct the semantic mask.
-The semantic mask, as shown in the lower right of Fig. \ref{3}, contains comprehensive driving-relevant information in the form of a bird-eye view that can be understood by humans, which includes the maps that represent road features, routing that represents the road a vehicle aims for, state of surrounding vehicles, and the ego state that represents the state of the ego vehicle.
+As shown in the upper right of Fig. \ref{3}, we introduce semantic filter $\mathcal{S}_\phi(\cdot|\cdot)$ which is the key component to extract the driving-relevant features.
+The semantic filter, which is implanted as an MLP structure, takes the latent features inferred by the recurrent neural network as input and extracts the driving-relevant features as output to generate the semantic mask and all driving-relevant variables, such as reward and action.
+To ensure that the driving-relevant features are consistent with the original feature form, we use the fully connected (FC) head and the categorical head to separately output deterministic and stochastic states.
+The working process of the semantic mask filter is shown in Fig \ref{semantic_filter}.
+The semantic mask, as shown in the lower right of Fig. \ref{3}, contains comprehensive driving-relevant information in a bird-view that can be understood by humans, which includes the maps that represent road features, routing that represents the road a vehicle aims for, state of surrounding vehicles, and the ego state that represents the state of the ego vehicle.